 - Auto-discovery: In addition to monitoring application performance, an APM should also be able to auto-discover existing configurations and provide code-level details for transactions.
 This helps application managers reduce response time by quickly identifying the root causes of any performance degradation.

 - Support for full stack tracing: ERPs are such complex applications, an APM tool should support full stack tracing across all integrations.

 - Website monitoring: APM should have the capacity to monitor a complete navigational path, including DOM Load, Page Load, and more.

 - Native mobile apps: Monitoring should include mobile apps across all different carriers and all types of devices.

 - Reporting & analytics: The ability to easily customize and automate reports, dashboards, and alerts should be included as part of the APM solution.

-- Behavior detection: Your APM should collect data in real time and intelligently identify inconsistent patterns.
+- Behavior detection: APM should collect data in real-time and intelligently identify inconsistent patterns.

-Application monitoring is a proactive approach to preventing downtime and performance issues with your ERP solution.
-When selecting an APM solution, look for one like Opkey that’s easy to use, provides detailed reports, and supports web, mobile and integration monitoring.
+Application monitoring is a proactive approach to preventing downtime and performance issues with ERP solutions.
+When selecting an APM solution, look for options like Opkey.
+It is easy to use, provides detailed reports, and supports web, mobile, and integration monitoring.